Unemployment Insurance: Oklahoma

 - Oklahoma unemployment insurance is provided under the Employment Security Act.
 Most employers in Oklahoma are subject to this law.
 See Oklahoma Unemployment Insurance.

 - Unemployment benefits will generally last for up to 26 weeks.
 See Benefits.

 - Claimants must meet certain requirements in order to be eligible for unemployment benefits.
 See Eligibility.

-- Employers must follow specified recordkeeping and posting requirements.
-See Recordkeeping Requirements; Posting Requirement.
+- Employers must follow specified recordkeeping, notice and posting requirements.
+See Recordkeeping Requirements; Notice and Posting Requirements.

 - Seasonal workers are eligible for unemployment benefits under certain conditions.
 See Seasonal Employment.